Mononucleotide run sequence slippage sequencing problems

 Identification of DNA Sequence Slippages

-- The trace data becomes mixed after a long mononucleotide (single base) run in the DNA template (Figures 1 and 2).
+- The trace data becomes mixed after a long mononucleotide (single base) run (most typically A or T) in the DNA template (Figures 1 & 2).

 - Insertion and deletions in one allele.
-This can occur when two alleles are sequenced together (PCR templates) and one of the two mononucleotide runs has an InDel polymorphism.
+This can occur when two alleles are sequenced together (PCR templates) and one of the two mononucleotide runs has an insertion or deletion (indel) polymorphism.

 Solving DNA Sequence Slippage Problems

 - Sequence the DNA template from both directions.
-For example, if the template shows slippage after using the forward primer then sequence the template from the reverse direction.
+For example, if the template shows slippage after using the forward primer then sequence the template using a reverse primer.
 You may need to make a custom primers to do this if the template is large.

 - Use a custom primer designed to hybridize just outside the mononucleotide or dinucleotide run region.